Weighted M-estimators for multivariate clustered data: theory and simulation results: Relative efficiency

 \subsection{Numerical results}

-Simulations are performed in \emph{R}-software \citep{R14}.
+Different simulations and analyses were performed with \emph{R} software \citep{R14}.
 We use an empirical version of the efficiency $E_f$ defined in \eqref{e35} with $\Sigma_{\tht}$ and $\Sigma_{\tht}^w$ respectively replaced by $\widehat{\Sigma}_{\tht}$ and $\widehat{\Sigma}_{\tht}^w$.
-Note that here, we use the true value $\tht$ to compare the asymptotic efficiencies in an ideal setting.
-We consider four configurations of 100 v.a. subdivided in 10 clusters: \begin{enumerate} \item C1: 9 clusters of size 4 and 1 cluster of size 64; \item C2: 5 clusters of size 4 and 5 clusters of size 16; \item C3: 2 clusters of size 4, 1 cluster of size 8, and 7 clusters of size 12; \item C4: 10 clusters of all sizes from 5 to 15. \end{enumerate} We consider zero mean bivariate models ($\tht=(0,0)^{\sste T}$) with independent components and Gaussian or Student distribution, the latter with $\nu$ degrees of freedom ($\nu\in\{1,3,9\}$).
-We suppose that all the clusters have the same correlation.
-Consequently, for all $j\not=j'$: $ \cov(X_{ij},X_{ij'})=\rho $ and, $\cov(X_{ij}, X_{ij})= $ with $i=1,\dotsc,10$, $\rho \in ]0,1[$.
-Here, we present the results obtained with $\rho=0.2$ and $\rho = 0.8$.
+Note that here, we use the true value $\tht$ in order to compare the asymptotic efficiencies in an ideal setting.
+For 1000 replications of each case, we compute four configurations of 100 multivariate random variables subdivided in 10 clusters: \begin{enumerate} \item C1: 9 clusters of size 4 and 1 cluster of size 64; \item C2: 5 clusters of size 4 and 5 clusters of size 16; \item C3: 2 clusters of size 4, 1 cluster of size 8, and 7 clusters of size 12; \item C4: 10 clusters of all sizes from 5 to 15 except 10. \end{enumerate}

-Finally, the M-estimators considered in this study are: the spatial median, the empirical mean, the Huber estimator, the $L_p$-median with $p=3,4,5,6$; Weights are taken to be the same within a given cluster ($w_{ij}\equiv w_i$).